 These are also very good daily lenses and many people report that they feel they are more comfortable than the Acuvue Oasys ones.
-However so far I prefer the Oasys lenses, so when I have the choice I go for those.
+However so far I definitely prefer the Oasys lenses (perhaps they are a better fit for my eye shape), so when I have the choice I go for those.
 If for some reason I can’t get them, the Dailies Total One would be the lenses I fall back to.

 Alcon’s Dailies Total 1 was the first and only water gradient contact lens manufactured, with a silicone core, sandwiched between an outer and inner layer of an ultrasoft hydrophilic surface.

 These contact lenses are comprised of over 80% water content and are extremely breathable with a Dk/t of 156.
 With these contact lenses, you get both comfort and breathability, which addresses two major concerns for all contact lens wearers; wearability, and maintaining health of the ocular surface.